woohoolabs/yang/README.md

 $response = new JsonApiResponse($psr7Response);
 ```

-The `JsonApiResponse` class - above the ones defined by PSR-7 - has some methods to make handling JSON:API responses
+The `JsonApiResponse` class - above the ones defined by PSR-7 - has some methods to make the handling of JSON:API
-easier:
+responses easier:

 ```php
 // Checks if the response contains a JSON:API Document